 - Front, rear or side door evacuation, or some combination of doors.

 - Roof or window evacuation.

-- Secure the bus by:
+Secure the bus by:

 - Placing transmission in Park, or if there is no shift point, in Neutral.

-- Setting parking brakes.
+- · Setting parking brakes.

-- Shutting off the engine.
+- · Shutting off the engine.

-- Removing ignition key.
+- · Removing ignition key.

-- Activating hazard warning lights
+- · Activating hazard-warning lights.

 - If time allows, notify dispatch office of evacuation location, conditions, and type of assistance needed.

 - Dangle radio microphone or telephone out of driver's window for later use, if operable.

-- If no radio or the radio is inoperable, dispatch a passing motorist or area resident
+- If no radio, or radio is inoperable, dispatch a

-to call for help.
-As a last resort, send two older, responsible students to go for help.
+passing motorist or area resident to call for

+help.
+As a last resort, dispatch two older,

+responsible students to go for help.

-- Order the evacuation. - Evacuate students from the bus.
+- Order the evacuation.

+- · Evacuate students from the bus.